-The design of the IP protocol makes it difficult to reliably identify the originator of an IP packet making the defense against Distributed Denial of Service attacks one of the hardest problems on the Internet today.
+The design of the IP protocol makes it difficult to reliably identify the originator of an IP packet, causing the defense against Distributed Denial of Service attacks to become one of the hardest problems on the Internet today.
 Previous solutions for this problem try to traceback to the exact origin of the attack by requiring every router's participation.
-For many reasons this requirement is impractical and the victim ends up with an approximate location of the attacker.
-Reconstruction of the whole path is also very difficult owing to the sheer size of the Internet.
+For many reasons this requirement is impractical and the victim results with an approximate location of the attacker.
+Reconstruction of the whole path is also very difficult due to the sheer size of the Internet.
 This paper presents lightweight schemes for tracing back to the attack-originating AS instead to the exact origin itself.
 Once the attack-originating AS is determined, all further routers in the path to the attacker are within that AS and under the control of a single entity; which can presumably monitor local traffic in a more direct way than a generalized, Internet scale, packet marking scheme can.
-We also provide a scheme to prevent compromised routers from forging markings.
+We furthermore, provide a scheme to prevent compromised routers from forging markings.

-Keywords: traceback, DDoS, network security.
+Keywords: Traceback, DDoS, network security.

-1 Introduction
+1. Introduction

-Distributed denial-of-service attacks (DDoS) pose an immense threat to the Internet, and consequently many defense mechanisms have been proposed to combat them.
-Attackers constantly modify their tools to bypass these security systems, and researchers in turn modify their approaches to handle new attacks.
-DDoS field is evolving quickly, and it is becoming increasingly hard to grasp a global view of the problem.
+Distributed denial-of-service (DDoS) attacks pose an immense threat to the Internet; consequently, many defense mechanisms have been proposed to combat them.
+Attackers constantly modify their tools to bypass these security systems, and, in turn, researchers modify their approaches to handle new attacks.
+DDoS field is evolving quickly; therefore it is becoming increasingly difficult to grasp a global view of the problem.

-DDoS attacks are so difficult to trace because the only hint a victim has as to the source of a given packet is the source address, which can be easily forged.
-Also, many attacks are launched from compromised systems so finding the source of the attacker's packets may not lead to the attacker.
+DDoS attacks are so difficult to trace because the only hint a victim has about the source of a given packet is the source address, which can be easily forged.
+In addition, many attacks are launched from compromised systems; therefore finding the source of the attacker's packets may not lead to the attacker.
 If a victim is able to determine the path of the attacking packets in near real-time, it would be much easier to quickly stop the attack and facilitate the identification of the attacker.
-Even finding out partial path information would be useful because attacks could be throttled at far routers.
+Even finding out partial path information would be useful because attacks could be throttled at distant routers.

 A number of recent studies have been carried to solve the IP traceback problem.
-All of these studies have aimed at identifying the exact origin of the attacks and for this purpose, they require that every router in the Internet to participate in the traceback algorithm.
+All of these studies have aimed at identifying the exact origin of the attacks.
+For this purpose, they require that every router in the Internet to participate in the traceback algorithm, in order to reconstruct the attack path as shown in Figure 1.
 We believe that this requirement might not be realistic.
-For technical and political reasons or due to lack of clear incentives, many routers might not participate in the traceback mechanisms.
+For technical and political reasons, or due to lack of clear incentives, many routers might not participate in the traceback mechanisms.
 Thus, the algorithms proposed so far either fail completely in identifying the origin or provide an approximate location of the origin.